parkouss/webmacs/docs/glossary.rst

     See :ref:`Commands <user_conf_commands>` for a list of commands, or better use the :cmd:`describe-commands` command to get live documentation.

+  hinting
+   hinting is used to navigate through visible links and objects of the current web buffer's page using the keyboard only.

+   See :ref:`link_hinting` for more information.

   key binding
   key bindings
     A **key binding** is a combination of key presses used to trigger commands.